ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 - in-toto
 - SLSA

 Once the Statement is serialized with the correct content type, the Issuer should fill in the attributes for the Registration policy information header.
-From the Issuer's perspective, using attributes from named policies ensures that the Claim may only be registered on Transparency Services that implement the associated policy.
+From the Issuer's perspective, using attributes from named policies ensures that the Claim may only be registered on Receipt Services that implement the associated policy.
 For instance, if a Claim is frequently updated, and it is important for Verifiers to always consider the latest version, Issuers SHOULD use the `sequence_no` or `issuer_ts` attributes.

 Once all the Envelope headers are set, the Issuer MAY use a standard COSE implementation to produce the serialized Claim (the SCITT tag of `COSE_Sign1_Tagged` is outside the scope of COSE, and used to indicate that a signed object is a Claim).

 ## Registering Signed Claims

-The same Claim may be independently registered in multiple TS.
+The same Claim may be independently registered in multiple RS.
 To register a Claim, the service performs the following steps:

 1. Client authentication.
 This is implementation-specific, and MAY be unrelated to the Issuer identity.
 Claims may be registered by a different party than their Issuer.

 2. Issuer identification.
-The TS MUST store evidence of the DID resolution for the Issuer protected header of the Envelope and the resolved key manifest at the time of Registration for auditing.
+The RS MUST store evidence of the DID resolution for the Issuer protected header of the Envelope and the resolved key manifest at the time of Registration for auditing.
 This MAY require that the service resolve the Issuer DID and record the resulting document, or rely on a cache of recent resolutions.

 3. Envelope signature verification, as described in COSE signature, using the signature algorithm and verification key of the Issuer DID document.

 4. Envelope validation.
 The service MUST check that the Envelope has a payload and the protected headers listed above.
 The service MAY additionally verify the payload format and content.

-5. Apply Registration policy: for named policies, the TS should check that the required Registration info attributes are present in the Envelope and apply the check described in Table 1.
-A TS MUST reject Claims that contain an attribute used for a named policy that is not enforced by the service.
+5. Apply Registration policy: for named policies, the RS should check that the required Registration info attributes are present in the Envelope and apply the check described in Table 1.
+A RS MUST reject Claims that contain an attribute used for a named policy that is not enforced by the service.
 Custom Claims are evaluated given the current Ledger state and the entire Envelope, and MAY use information contained in the attributes of named policies.

-6. Commit the new Claim to the Ledger
+6. Commit the new Claim to the Ledger, if applicable

 7. Sign and return the Receipt.

-The last two steps MAY be shared between a batch of Claims recorded in the Ledger.
+The last two steps MAY be shared between a batch of Claims recorded in the Ledger, if applicable.

 The service MUST ensure that the Claim is committed before releasing its Receipt, so that it can always back up the Receipt by releasing the corresponding entry in the Ledger.
 Conversely, the service MAY re-issue Receipts for the Ledger content, for instance after a transient fault during Claim Registration.

-## Validation of Transparent Claims
+## Validation of Verifiable Claims

-This section provides additional implementation considerations, the high-level validation algorithm is described in {{validation}}, with the Ledger-specific details of checking Receipts are covered in {{-RECEIPTS}}.
+This section provides additional implementation considerations, the high-level validation algorithm is described in {{validation}}, with the Ledger-specific details of checking Receipts are covered in {{RECEIPTS}}.

-Before checking a Claim, the Verifier must be configured with one or more identities of trusted Transparency Services.
+Before checking a Claim, the Verifier must be configured with one or more identities of trusted Receipt Services.
 If more than one service is configured, the Verifier MUST return which service the Claim is registered on.

 In some scenarios, the Verifier already expects a specific Issuer and Feed for the Claim, while in other cases they are not known in advance and can be an output of validation.
-Verifiers SHOULD offer a configuration to decide if the Issuer's signature should be locally verified (which may require a DID resolution, and may fail if the manifest is not available or if the key is revoked), or if it should trust the validation done by the TS during Registration.
+Verifiers SHOULD offer a configuration to decide if the Issuer's signature should be locally verified (which may require a DID resolution, and may fail if the manifest is not available or if the key is revoked), or if it should trust the validation done by the RS during Registration.

-Some Verifiers MAY decide to locally re-apply some or all of the Registration policies if they have limited trust in the TS.
+Some Verifiers MAY decide to locally re-apply some or all of the Registration policies if they have limited trust in the RS.
 In addition, Verifiers MAY apply arbitrary validation policies after the signature and Receipt have been checked.
 Such policies may use as input all information in the Envelope, the Receipt, and the payload, as well as any local state.

-Verifiers SHOULD offer options to store or share Receipts in case they are needed to audit the TS in case of a dispute.
+Verifiers SHOULD offer options to store or share Receipts in case they are needed to audit the RS in case of a dispute.

 # Federation

-We explain how multiple, independent Transparency Services can be composed to distribute supply chains without a single transparency authority trusted by all parties.
+We explain how multiple, independent Receipt Services can be composed to distribute supply chains without a single transparency authority trusted by all parties.

 Multiple SCITT instances, governed and operated by different organizations.